yoichiro/generator-action/README.md

 Yeoman Action Generator for Google Assistant creates everything you need to get started with action development.
 You can choose the following implementations:

 * Action Type: Actions SDK, Dialogflow or Multivocal.
-* Cloud Service: Firebase Functions, Google Cloud Functions or Google AppEngine.
+* Cloud Service: Firebase Functions, Google Cloud Functions, Google AppEngine and Azure Functions.
 * Language: JavaScript, TypeScript or Java.

 Also, you can create a complete code set for Actions on Google Codelab Level 1, 2 and 3.